medic/cht-docs/content/en/apps/guides/hosting/core-developer.md

 ## nginx-local-ip

 [`nginx-local-ip`](https://github.com/medic/nginx-local-ip) is a local proxy that keeps all traffic local, and runs without latency or throttling.
-If sharing your local CHT instance is not required, it is the preferred method to add a valid SSL certificate (rather than `ngrok` or `pagekite`).
+If sharing your local CHT instance is not required, it is the recommended method to add a valid SSL certificate (rather than `ngrok` or similar).

 1. Clone the repo: `git clone https://github.com/medic/nginx-local-ip.git`
 1. `cd` into the new directory: `cd nginx-local-ip`